Hutch-Johnson/Protein-Language-Models/README.md

 ## Results Summary

 In many cases we were able to improve the fine-tuned model performance when compared to the base model on Spearman correlation coefficients computed by comparing the log-loss ratio matrix from the models and the experimental DMS data.
+Details can be found in the notebooks referenced above.

 ## Contact
 John Hutchens